ryan-mcclue/unsw/comp4920/wk1.md

 Rationality is what sets us apart from other animals.
 So being rational is how we ought to live as best humans.

+Doctrine of mean is to have the right emotional responses to the right things.
+Rationality involves emotions, in that learn what emotions to apply to situations.
+Each sphere of life has corresponding emotions.
+Doctrine of mean: virtue lies on middle point of excess and deficiency, i.e. too much or too little cannot specify what the good life is except by referring to the virtues Virtues enable better engagement in social practices

+nutshell: No direct answer how to live, but guidelines as how ought to live guided by virtues.

 Negatives:
   - What defines how humans ought to live?
+  - What defines mean of a virtue?
+    (Unity of virtue, i.e. cannot know one virtue unless know them all) (experience of life is required to know how virtues constrain one another)
+  - Absence of importance to rights
+  - Gives complex and context-dependent answers
+  - Egotistical over impartiality (developing oneself)